m-hu/cpp-code-snippets/README.md

 ## Introduction

-- This repository aims at collecting frequently used algorithms for a software engineer's general knowledge but implementing them in an easy to understand way.

-- The repository contains only snippets, which means they are supposed to be adapted to specific use cases and hence are implemented in a minimalist way focused only on algorithms themselves.

-- Production related topic is not covered by this repository for the moment.

-- In order to take into account content creators' interest, the test cases are supposed to be found directly on the websites where the problems of code examples refer to.
-The Jenkins pipeline used to run on my own infrastructure, for cost saving reason, I do no longer constantly run it.
-If it is requested or any enthusiasm comes back one day, I might reactivate it using an alternative infrastructure.
+This repository is a curated collection of commonly used algorithms, aimed at reinforcing a software engineer’s general algorithmic knowledge.
+Each snippet is implemented in a minimal and accessible manner, focusing on clarity of logic rather than production-readiness.

+### Scope

+The repository intentionally excludes production-level concerns such as:

+- Memory management
+- Error handling
+- Vulnerability mitigation

+These aspects, while important in real-world applications, are intentionally left out to keep the focus on core algorithmic logic.
+The assumption is that the intended viewers are primarily interested in the conceptual content itself, rather than scrutinizing the code for potential attack surfaces or production-level robustness.

+### Privacy & Exposure

+Some code examples have been moved to a **private repository** as a precautionary measure to limit exposure and reduce potential risk, especially when the repository is accessed in contexts where the intent of the viewer is uncertain.

+### Test Cases

+To respect the rights of original content creators, **test cases are not included** in this repository.
+Instead, they can be found on the websites where the referenced problems originate.

+### CI/CD Pipeline

+A Jenkins pipeline was previously set up to automatically validate the snippets.
+It has since been deactivated for two main reasons:

+1. **Cost efficiency** – maintaining personal infrastructure continuously is inefficient.
+2. **Security** – running automated pipelines, especially during unattended hours, introduces the risk of code injection or unauthorized execution.

+The pipeline may be restored in the future using a more secure and cost-effective setup if interest arises.